 In this blog, Peter shares insights into critical lessons learned from this project, the benefits that can be gained from investment into a data driven maintenance improvement initiative, and advice for others who are considering embarking on a similar project...

-Can you give us a summary of why your client invested into a data driven maintenance optimization initiative?
+Can you give us a summary of why your client invested in a data driven maintenance optimization initiative?

 “As a market leader and organization heavily focused on safety, operational excellence, and continuous improvement, our client recognized that preventative maintenance was an investment that would enable its operating assets to be safe, effective, and efficient.